Categories and Standards of Assistance for Windstorm, Earthquake, Fire and Explosion Disasters

 4. Assistance for victims needing relocation: NT$20,000 per person and up to five people actually residing in a home too damaged to be inhabitable.

 In the event that a victim originally considered missing is found alive after the aid prescribed in Subparagraph 2 of the preceding paragraph has been issued, the said assistance shall be returned.
-If a victim originally considered missing is found alive after the death aid has been issued according to Item 3 of Subparagraph 1 of Paragraph 1 of Article 3 and the court has revoked the pronouncement of his or her death, the same principle shall be followed.
+If a victim originally considered missing is found alive after the death aid has been issued according to Item 3 of Subparagraph 1 of Paragraph 1 of Article 3 and the prosecutor’s office has revoked the death certificate, the same principle shall be followed.

 If various disasters as defined in this and other standards occur in the same period, the claimant shall select only one relief assistance for the same assistance category.
 The claimant must not claim the same assistance.
 Otherwise, the assistance shall be pursued and confiscated.